SESAM-Polimi/FULFILL_MARIO/README.md

 Run `3.
 Model run.ipynb` to:

 - Parse the prepared MARIO-formatted database.
-- Define all involved commodities, regions, and clusters.
 - Loop through each scenario, run shock calculations, and export results.
 - Aggregate and merge outputs for analysis.